cylc/cylc-doc/src/user-guide/running-suites.rst

 file.
 The scheduler starts by loading the first instance of each task at the suite initial cycle point, or at the next valid point for the task.

 .. _Warm Start:

 Warm Start
 ^^^^^^^^^^

-A warm start runs a freshly-installed suite from scratch, like a cold start, but from the beginning of a given :term:`start cycle point` that is beyond the suite :term:`initial cycle point`.
+A warm start runs a suite for the first time, like a cold start, but from the beginning of a given :term:`start cycle point` that is beyond the suite :term:`initial cycle point`.
 The warm start cycle point must be given on the command line: